How to Create Your Website with TYPO3 (Brand Examples)

 Website: https://www.philips.com/dictation

-Analysis: This website shows how TYPO3 handles complex product information without sacrificing usability.
-It is a good example of how well TYPO3 can work for global healthcare brands.
+Analysis: This website shows how TYPO3 handles complex product information without compromising user-friendliness.
+It is a good example of how well TYPO3 can work for global brands in the healthcare sector.

 2. Körber AG - Technology Group